-Garage and motor repair injury claims
+Garage injury compensation claims

 According to the Health and Safety Executive, the motor vehicle repair industry has witnessed 7,000 injuries and 33 fatal accidents over the past five years.
 These accidents arise in all sorts of circumstances, including: